pablobarrientos/funky/documentation/funky/org.funky.either/kotlin.-function1/lift-a.md

 `fun <L, A, R> ((A) -> R).liftA(): (`[`Either`](../-either/index.md)`<L, A>) -> `[`Either`](../-either/index.md)`<L, R>`

-Lift a function to actions.
+Lifts a function to actions.